StreetMesh/Experience/Essays/Jacking-In.md

 I just bought the latest model yesterday: a brand new Quest 3S.
 I've already worked myself through the usual onboarding crap that they make you do when you get a new one: yes, I've cleared my playspace of all obstructions; yes, I've adjusted the lens spacing; yes, I'll take breaks.
 Come on, I'm ready!

 This all started when Tim told me about this thing called *StreetMesh*.
 "It's an open world in there that maps onto the world we have out here, and they're just getting started," Tim said.
 "Good enough," I said.
 "Not like GTA 6 is going to be out anytime soon, anyway."
-Tim said he could join me inside, and we could do *their* onboarding together.
+Tim said he could join me inside, and we could do the StreetMesh onboarding together.

 "Yay.
-More onboarding.
-Eye-roll."
+More onboarding." 🙄

 So now I'm standing in the living room, and my Quest has booted up.
 I'm going to open the Store app, and download the StreetMesh Browser.
 It's free!